Mike Figgis

-Michael Figgis (born 28 February 1948) is an English film director, screenwriter, and composer.
-He received two Academy Award nominations for Best Director and Best Adapted Screenplay for his work on Leaving Las Vegas (1995).
-Figgis was the founding patron of the independent filmmakers' online community Shooting People.
+Michael Lawrence Dundus Figgis (born 28 February 1948) is an English filmmaker, musician, and composer.
+He received Academy Award nominations for Best Director and Best Adapted Screenplay for his 1995 film Leaving Las Vegas.
+His other notable works include the thrillers Stormy Monday (1988), Internal Affairs (1990), Liebestraum (1993), and Cold Creek Manor (2003); the experimental film Timecode (2000), and several documentaries.

+Figgis is also a professor of film studies at the European Graduate School, and was the founding patron of the UK-based independent filmmakers' online community Shooting People.

 Early life

-Figgis was born in Carlisle, Cumberland, and grew up in Nairobi, Kenya, until he was eight.
+Figgis was born in Carlisle, Cumberland, and grew up in Nairobi, Kenya, until he was eight-years-old.
 The rest of his childhood was spent in Newcastle upon Tyne, where he was educated at Kenton Comprehensive School (the musicians Ian Carr and John Walters were among his teachers there).

-He studied music at Trent Park College, then part of the Institute of Education, University of London, where he "lived a lie" for three years – he had, in his words, "bluffed [his] way into the music course without being able to read music", although he later learned how to study harmony, counterpoint and composition.
+Figgis studied music at Trent Park College, then part of the Institute of Education, University of London, where he "lived a lie" for three years – he had, in his words, "bluffed [his] way into the music course without being able to read music", although he later learned how to study harmony, counterpoint and composition.

+Musical career

+A multi-instrumentalist, Figgis joined the free jazz group the People Band, playing trumpet and guitar on their first record (produced by Charlie Watts) in 1968.
+He was also the keyboardist for Bryan Ferry's first band, The Gas Board.

+The People Band later expanded into the experimental theatre group People Show, of which Figgis was a core member during the 1970s.
+Figgis' earliest directorial efforts were multimedia stage productions for the People Show, including 1982's Slow Fade.
+The production was later adapted into a one-hour teleplay called The House, written and directed by Figgis, which aired on Channel 4 in 1984.